Graduate Program Head | Suat Irmak |

 Master of Science (M.S.)

-- Critical and analytical thinking: Graduates will be able to critically and creatively conceptualize and evaluate engineering problem formulations, analyses, and solutions.
+- THINK: Graduates will be able to critically and creatively conceptualize and evaluate engineering problem formulations, analyses, and solutions.

 Doctor of Philosophy (Ph.D.)

-- Critical and analytical thinking: Graduates will be able to independently analyze and critique motivations for conducting research, the research process, research results, and the implications of research and its results to our world.
+- THINK: Graduates will be able to independently analyze and critique motivations for conducting research, the research process, research results, and the implications of research and its results to our world.

 Contact